Exploring Catholicism

 What would it mean to become Catholic?
 How do I learn more?

-The OCIA comprises three aspects: liturgical, catechetical, and pastoral.
+The OCIA comprises three aspects

 Liturgical